Nick-Chapman/blog/posts/why-two-languages.md

 ### You don't always need to be self hosting

 Maybe one day it would be fun to explore self hosting, but currently my focus is for off-line development of the OS.
 My current target architecture is x86 real mode (16 bit) which is tiny.
-But I still get a development environment with modern luxuries such as: emacs, haskell, ocaml and dune.
+But I still get a development environment with modern luxuries: emacs, haskell, ocaml and dune.

 ### You don't always have to dogfood